RaffaeleTranfaglia/LLVM-Middle-End-Optimizations/DataFlowAnalysis.md

 // Boundary condition in[Exit]

 // Initialization
-for each basic block B other than Exit
+for each basic block B
     in[B] = neutral set based on meet operator

 while (changes to any in[] occour)